 Equity grants skew total compensation wildly.
 Full stop.

 The range of outcomes in startup equity is staggering.
 Let's look at a quick example.

 Jane and John join different startups at the same time as PMs.
 Each receives 0.25% equity stake that vests over 4 years and each company is currently valued at $20M.
 Thus, initially Jane and John are each granted equity worth $50K at current value.
-However, let's say that 5 years from now Jane's company is bought for $1B and John's company ran out of money and shut down.
+However, let's say that 5 years from now Jane's company is bought for $1B and John's company runs out of money and is shut down.
 Jane's stake will be worth $2.5M and John's stake will be worth $0 (setting aside complicating factors like dilution, etc.).

 Here's the kicker: for every Jane, there will be, at least, 50 Johns.

 This contrasts sharply with equity grants at public, or near public (e.g., Uber, Airbnb) companies, which either have liquid markets for their equity or have valuations which have been vetted and stress tested repeatedly over a series of fund-raising activities (note: this doesn't mean they couldn't collapse, just that it's much less likely than an early stage startup).

 At these types of companies, annual equity grants are typically in the range of 25% to 75% of annual salary.
 However, there is room to exceed that based on 1) performance bonuses and/or 2) if you land a job in a hot category (e.g., autonomous cars).